 - infection in the bone

 - delayed union, where the fracture does not heal in a normal period of time

 How soon will I recover?

-Your ankle may be kept in a plaster cast until the bones have healed, which usually takes about 6 weeks.
+Your ankle may be kept in a cast until the bones have healed, which usually takes about 6 weeks.

 It can take several months before you are able to return to all your normal activities.